 Community health workers' workshop in Sierra Leone

 Purpose of the research

 Community health workers (CHW) play an important role in healthcare delivery.
 They provide key links to the community and may significantly outnumber formal health workers.
-The aim of this research is to identify how the CHW cadre might be better supported to play an effective and long-term role in the broader health system in fragile contexts.
+The aim of this research was to identify how the CHW cadre might be better supported to play an effective and long-term role in the broader health system in fragile contexts.

 Countries and policy context

-The main study is being carried out in Sierra Leone, with smaller case studies in Liberia and the Democratic Republic of Congo (DRC).
+The main study was carried out in Sierra Leone, with smaller case studies in Liberia and the Democratic Republic of Congo (DRC).
 In Sierra Leone and Liberia, the recent Ebola outbreak emphasised the importance of CHWs’ understanding of their communities in the management of the outbreak, as well as in re-establishing trust with the health system.
 In DRC, CHWs play an important role in providing health services to communities, and are often the only health care workers who stay in insecure areas.

 In Liberia, since the Ebola outbreak there have been ongoing changes to community health activities, specifically through the launch of the community health animator (CHA) programme.
 Our rapid appraisal of the current situation and evidence on CHA in Liberia, will provide a more holistic understanding of the CHA policy and its implementation in Liberia.